 “Me and my best friend live in Bay Port We have seen ghosts and heard screams countless times walking on the street in front of the sweet dreams inn.
 Also have heard stories of the ghosts and have seen the little girl looking out of the left window on the third floor.
 So I believe it is haunted!!!”

-Guests Can Stay with the Spirits in Bay Port
+Guests Used To Stay with the Spirits in Bay Port

-The Sweet Dreams Inn is a specialized bed-and-breakfast where guests hope to experience the proximity of these friendly ghosts.
+The Sweet Dreams Inn was a specialized bed-and-breakfast where guests hoped to experience these friendly ghosts’ proximity.
 Guests have reported that doors open and close, beds and chairs are moved.
 Some report that they feel being touched and hear voices and footfalls where nobody has been.
 One event that was caught on a cell phone video was that of an “orb” flying through one of the guest bedrooms.
 At times guests are unnerved by the experience and leave in the middle of the night.

 “Been there several times and have experienced activity first hand: footsteps, voices.
 Just because one person doesn’t have an experience doesn’t mean it never happens.”

-The inn has been featured in two Haunted Michigan travel books and featured as a Michigan Haunted House, in a paranormal documentary and movie.
+The inn has been featured in two Haunted Michigan travel books.
+The Victorian-style bed and breakfast were featured in 2007 within “Michigan’s Most Haunted, A Ghostly Guide to the Great Lakes State,” written by Sandy Arno Lyons.
+It was also featured as a Michigan Haunted House, in a paranormal documentary and movie.
 The Inn is currently closed.
-When open, the Sweet Dreams Inn registers guests by appointment you can actually stay overnight.
+If and when it ever opes again, the Sweet Dreams Inn registered guests by appointment.